amitdamri/FastAI-Repo/README.md

 **Grizzly, Black,** and **Teddy Bears**.

 #### Drone or Bird classifier
-You can try the demo over here:
+You can try the demo over here (HuggingFace and Gradio):

 Fast.ai Drone or Bird classifier